Updated Jan 11, 2026

 The poet of Psalm 1 continues, likening the blessed man to a thriving tree, showing three truths about the man whose delight is in the law of the Lord.

 How does one become like such a well nourished tree?
 We are told we need to be planted by the source living water.
 A tree cannot plant itself but has to be planted.
 No man manages to avail himself of and to be nourished by the law of the Lord, the Word of God, on his own accord.
-The Gospel of John begins by describing this Word of God, as God Himself.
-John 1:14 clearly show, Jesus, the Son of God.
 Are you seeking such nourishment?
-Do you desire to delight in and feed upon the Water of life, the Word of God.
+Do you desire to delight in and feeding upon the Water of life, the Word of God.
 The promise of the Lord Jesus Christ, the source of this living water. is “seek and you will find.”
 (Matthew 7:7, Luke 11:9)

 Second, the blessed man, as mentioned, is not like a barren tree but is like one which bears fruit in season.
 Kel and Delitzsch, in their commentary, say the “fruit” which the tree bears, is the good works of blessed man.
 Such fruit does not give life to the tree, the same as good works do not bring about salvation of sinners.
 The fruit of good works is the result of the life which is there already.
-A tree, properly cared for and fed, brings forth fruit.
+A tree properly cared for and fed brings forth fruit.
 Not just any fruit but the kind of fruit the tree is designed to bring forth.
 We were created to love the Lord God and to love our neighbour.
-The blessed man, planted where he is nourished by the living water, the Word of God, which is living and powerful (Hebrews 4:12) and does not go out to come back void, always accomplishing what it is meant to do, he (Isaiah 55:11), delights in the Law of the Lord.
-This delight is played out according to the Law, in the man loving the Lord God and loving his fellow human beings.
-A tree bearing fruit, as it is supposed to, is a beautiful sight and is usually sought after.
-Are you like a well nourished tree feeding on the living Word of God and bringing forth good fruit in season, delighting in the things of the Lord and caring for you neighbour?
+The blessed man, planted where he is nourished by the living water, the Word of God, which is living and powerful (Hebrews 4:12) and does not go out and come back void and always accomplishes what it is meant to do (Isaiah 55:11), delights in the Law of the Lord.
+This delight is played out according to the Law, in loving the Lord God and loving one’s fellow human beings.
+A tree bearing fruit, as it is supposed to, is beautiful sight and usually sought after.
+Are you like a well nourished tree feeding on the living Word of God and bringing forth good fruit in season?
 Or are you like a tree, all on its own, not properly rooted and nourished which cannot not bring forth good fruit?
 Boice says, “The land about might be hot.
 But if the tree is planted by the stream, so that it can sink its roots down and draws nourishment, it will prosper and yield fruit.”
 Such is the blessed man.

 Third, the blessed man is like a tree with succulent green leaves which never wither.
 The energy, needed for the nutrients supplied to the root to be changed into the growth of the tree and into fruit, comes through the leaves.
 In nature, the energy of the sun enters the tree through the leaves.
 Kel and Delitzsch, in their commentary, say the leaves represent faith.
-It is through faith in Jesus, the Word of God, that we begin understand and accept the Word and its power.
+It is through God’s gift, the leaves of faith through which the energy of God’s gift of grace flows.
+(Eph 2:8-9) It is through faith in Jesus, the Word of God, that we begin understand and accept the Word and its power.
 Green leaves are also a sign of life.
 For Noah in Genesis 8:11, the dove returning to the Ark, with a living olive leaf, gave him what he needed to believe the waters had receded and life had returned to the earth.
 All Noah saw was the leaf, yet he believed what he could not see (Hebrews 11:1).
 The earth was once again ready for life to live upon it.
 The leaf of the tree, the blessed man is likened to, shall never fade.
 This is the nature of true faith.
 It remains and cannot be taken away or destroyed.
-The fact a tree is covered in ever succulent leaves is a sure sign the tree is a live and thriving and likely to bear fruit.
+The fact a tree is covered in ever succulent leaves is a sure sign the tree is alive and thriving and likely to bear fruit.
 This cannot be hidden.
-Do you have this faith, faith which cannot be hidden?
+Do you have this faith?

-Any man, who is like such a tree, will prosper in all he does.
+Any man who is like such a tree will prosper in all he does.
 The season of fruit will, in due time, be all the time.
-Such a one as this, rather than making ones’ self at home in the house of the wicked, will become part of a home attractive to others, with a life others will desire to have, and a pathway leading up to the house that others will follow, hoping to enjoy some of the fruits.
+Such a one as this, rather than making ones’ self at home in the house of the wicked, will become part of a home attractive to others, with life others will desire to have, and a pathway leading up to the house that others will follow, hoping to enjoy some of the fruits.
 Such a one as this, rather than seeking counsel from the ungodly, will be a source of fruitful counsel.
 Is this not what we were created to do?, to glorify God and enjoy Him forever, through the keeping of the law, by Loving the Lord God and loving our neighbours?
 The “But” at the beginning of verse two promises such a life is possible.
 The Apostle Paul, in Romans 3:21 put is this way, “But now the righteousness of God [not based on our keeping the law] is revealed, being [made known] by the Law and the Prophets.
 [It is] the righteousness of God, through faith in Jesus Christ, to all and on all who believe.” (the portions in [brackets] is my paraphrase).
-The key is not the keeping of the law but faith in, belief in, the only one who kept the law perfectly, Jesus Christ.
+The key is not the keeping of the law but is faith in, belief in, the only one who kept the law perfectly, Jesus Christ.
+Before we dispair that it is impossible to have such faith, listen to the Apostle Paul.
+After agreeing that Yes, it is by grace you are saved through faith, Paul goes not to provide the secret of how it is possible for us, who so easily can get caught up in sin, can obtain this needed faith.
+He says, “it is a gift of God, not of works, lest any man shoud boast.”
+(Ephesians 2:8-9) Those source of the faith, needed to delight in the law of the Lord, is from God, the same place where the living water that nourages our delight comes from.

 Have you been drawn to the living water, the river of water, to the saving nourishing grace of the Lord Jesus Christ?
-In case you are still holding back from coming to Jesus, the psalm turns to a more direct description of the wicked or ungodly man.
-Lest someone settle in with the ungodly without being told what is in store for such a person.
+Such that you have come to delight in the law of the Lord, and to meditate on His law day and night?
+In case you have not yet through faith come do delight in the living water, the psalmist turns to a more direct description of the wicked or ungodly man.
+Lest someone settle in with the ungodly without being told what is in store for such a person, the psalmist goes on to say, “the ungodly are not so.”
+Much has already been shared about the way of the righteous, which is opposite the way of the ungodly, opposite the way of the wicked.
 The ungodly are not so.
 They are not like the righteous.
 They are not blessed and not truly happy.
 Rather than walking not in ungodly counsel, they seek such counsel from other ungodly people like themselves, who do not truly delight in the law of the Lord, who do not delight in the way the truth and the life.
 (John 14:6 a).
 Not only do they seek counsel from men like themselves, they follow the same path.
 They stand in way of sinners, seeking out their sinful ways, mimicking their ungodliness.
 They make themselves at home with those who speak against God.
 There they sit down.
 They eventually plant themselves in the home of scoffers.
-Rather than being planted by the river of living water, instead, like is described in Jeremiah, they “inhabit the parched places in the wilderness, in a salt land which is not inhabited” where they wither and do not bear the fruit of righteousness which they were created to bear.
+Rather than being planted by the river of living water, instead, like is described in Jeremiah, they “inhabit the parched places in the wilderness, in a salt land which is not inhabited” (Jeremiah 17:5-6) where they wither and do not bear the fruit of righteousness which they were created to bear.

-Most of the ungodly who never come to delight in the law of the Lord, will be greatly surprised when their time comes to stand in Judgement for, unless they repent before they die, while it is still the day of grace, they will learn too late that the Lord God is very serious about what He says in His word and they will not stand in Judgement.
+Most of the ungodly who never come to delight in the law of the Lord, will be greatly surprised when their time come to stand in Judgement for, unless they repent before they die, while it is still the day of grace, they will learn too late that the Lord God is very serious about what He says in His word and they will not stand in Judgement.
 The opportunity to joining with the congregation of the righteous will be gone and they will perish to spend eternity in the clutches of hell, where there will be weeping and gnashing of teeth and there will be no blessing and nothing good.
-Some of the ungodly may not be surprised, knowing deep down they should have turned to the Lord but “should have” is not they same as “turning.”
-Although not surprised, they will still perish.
+Some of the ungodly may not be surprised knowing deep down that they should have turned to the Lord but “should have” is not they same as “turning.”

-In which of these ways are you?
+In which of these two ways are you?
 Which type of man describes you?
-The man who is known by the Lord, who trust in the Lord Jesus Christ, or the one who will perish from the way?
-The Lord knows all thing and there is nothing hidden from His sight (Hebrew 4:13).
+The man who is known by the Lord or the one who will perish from the way?
+The Lord knows all things and there is nothing hidden from His sight (Hebrew 4:13).
 In this sense the Lord knows the ungodly too.
-But the way the Lord knows the righteous is special and intimate and the source of true blessedness.
+But the way that the Lord knows the righteous is special and intimate and the source of true blessedness.

 Knowing that to be blessed you must be planted by the river of life, do you cry out to the Lord that He plant you?
-Do you thank the Lord for planting you and share with others this beauty of the Lord God?
+Do you thank the Lord for planting you?
+Are you eager to share with others the beauty of the Lord God that they too will come to delight in and meditate on Him and His law?

 __________________________